It's in Our Hands: Track listings

-Live
+Live performances

 "It's in Our Hands", being the only single released from Greatest Hits, was normally played at the end of same era concerts, but existed in two different versions.
-One was seemingly identical to the album version, but featured an Inuit version of the children's song "Paddycake", whereas the other version was actually a dance remix by the Soft Pink Truth.
+One was seemingly identical to the album version but featured an Inuit version of the children's song "Paddycake", whereas the other version was a dance remix by the Soft Pink Truth.
 This version is especially popular amongst fans and has been described as "spending a long winter at home (Vespertine) and then having a discoball drop out of your ceiling".

 Personnel

 Credits adapted from the liner notes of "It's in Our Hands".